Prosecutors drop sex-related charge against Missouri Governor Eric Greitens

 Breaking News Emails

-ST. LOUIS — Missouri Gov. Eric Greitens declared victory as prosecutors abruptly dropped a felony invasion-of-privacy charge alleging he had taken a revealing photo of a woman with whom he has acknowledged having an affair.
+ST. LOUIS — Missouri Gov. Eric Greitens declared victory on Monday after prosecutors abruptly dropped a felony invasion-of-privacy charge alleging that he had taken a revealing photo of a woman with whom he has acknowledged having an affair.

 The St. Louis circuit attorney's office said it still plans to pursue the case, either through a special prosecutor or an appointed assistant.

 The first-term Republican governor still faces plenty of other problems.
-Missouri's Republican legislative leaders renewed calls for Greitens to resign and confirmed they still will convene Friday in a monthlong special session to consider whether to impeach Greitens in an attempt to remove him from office.
+Missouri's Republican legislative leaders renewed calls for Greitens to resign and confirmed that they will still convene Friday in a monthlong special session to consider whether to impeach Greitens in an attempt to remove him from office.

 Breaking News Emails